-The Center for Advancing Research in Transportation, Emissions, Energy, and Health University Transportation Center (CARTEEH) will be accepting problem statements for its competitive research program from October 2 – 16, 2017.
+The Center for Advancing Research in Transportation, Emissions, Energy, and Health University Transportation Center (CARTEEH) will be accepting problem statements for its competitive research program through June 21, 2019.

 Application form: CARTEEH Problem Statement Application Form

 Proposed projects must advance research that addresses transportation emissions in the context of public health.

 We are particularly interested in projects that lead to impactful and integrated research on transportation emissions, energy, and health.
 Proposed projects should be different from or complementary to current CARTEEH-sponsored projects.
 Proposed projects should also include student involvement, stakeholder engagement, and technology transfer activities.
 Cost-sharing or leveraging of funds from other sources is also encouraged.

 Priority areas include:

 - Data and Empirical Measurements – real-world and laboratory measurements that generate data to fill existing gaps in understanding the full-chain effects of transportation emissions to health.